gvrkiran/whatsapp-public-groups/README.md

 * The data collection process and the (anonymised) dataset provided here are only for research purposes.

+* As we note in the <a href="https://users.ics.aalto.fi/kiran/content/whatsapp.pdf">paper</a>, any member of a group (public or not) is allowed according to WhatsApp legal restrictions to export group message data.
+Since we were a member of the group when collecting the data, we do not break the WhatsApp privacy policy.

 * Please understand what you are doing before doing any of the stuff mentioned above.

-* Use the tools mentioned above at your own risk.
+Use the tools mentioned above at your own risk.
 We do not take any responsibility.